 Pokemon Rebel Clash has been out for a few weeks, so let's take a look at the best cards in the set and what you should be looking to pull or trade for to stay atop the game.

 Not the last time we'll see this Pokemon on the list, but this is the regular version.
 Its ability infiltrator says 'If any damage is done to this Pokémon by attacks, flip a coin.
 If heads, prevent that damage.'
 That is a fantastic ability, it obviously comes down to luck which is why it's so low, but if you can pull it off this Pokemon simply won't be knocked out.

-It also has the attack Phantom Force, which is similar to it's stronger V Max counterpart.
-For two psychic energy you do 120, and can put 3 damage counters on your opponents bench in anyway you like.
-It's a great way to spread round damage whilst hitting their active hard.
+It also has the attack Phantom Force, which is similar to its stronger V Max counterpart.
+For two psychic energy, you do 120 and can put 3 damage counters on your opponent's bench in any way you like.
+It's a great way to spread around damage whilst hitting their active hard.

 Speed Lightning Energy

 I think this energy is fantastic, however, it does only work for Lightning Pokemon hence its place on this list.
 If you attach this energy to a Lightning Pokemon you draw two cards.
 Now it's important to note, you have to draw those two cards, so if you need energy late and you're decking out this energy actually could put you in trouble.

 Despite that niche situation, it's fantastic, helping you draw quickly into the cards you need, and with a lot of draw supporters going it's a huge boost to lightning decks.

 Again, a support Pokemon only for lightning decks, but with Speed Lightning and some powerful lightning attackers, it makes Boltund a lot more interesting.
 He's only really there for his Electrify attack which reads 'Search your deck for up to 2 Lightning Energy cards and attach them to your Benched Pokémon in any way you like.
 Then, shuffle your deck.'